afroditeapp/afrodite-backend/docs/features.md

 * Sign in with Apple
 * Sign in with Google
-* Demo mode accounts for developers (access multiple normal accounts)
+* Demo accounts for developers (access multiple normal accounts)

 ## Notifications